-To enable the service, go to Tools > Options... in the main menu (see the figure below) and check the "Enable Remote Access Service" box; this box does not denote the service status, it only enables the service.
 A label showing the service status is next to the right of the "Listening port:" box.
 The default port is 19501, to specify another one use the "Listening port:" option.
-The service will start after you click on the OK button.
+The RESTful service will start after you click on the OK button.
 If you keep the enable option checked, the service will start as soon as the application starts.
+Once the application has started the default icon will be updated with the server icon with the green circle.